Product Refinements and Introductions

 Notable astronomy professionals also continued to gravitate to the Questar telescope.
 Although Tele Vue’s founder Al Nagler called his company’s 85mm refractor his “Goldilocks” grab-and-go instrument, he also admitted that, “if I judged telescopes by their sheer beauty and elegance, I guess I would rate my Questar as the ‘Majesty Factor’ winner.”
 The famed comet hunter David Levy received a Questar telescope as a wedding gift from his wife, Wendee, and he proceeded to name it “Cupid.”
 And when Michel Mayor won a Nobel Prize for his work in physics, the ABC, a Spanish national daily newspaper, depicted him in a photograph standing next his Questar Duplex when it ran a story about his award.

-Questar telescopes still held enough prestige to draw filmmakers into choosing them as props.
+Questar telescopes still drew filmmakers into choosing them as props.
 In the 2007 movie Into the Wild, William Hurt played a successful NASA engineer who, in one scene, received a Questar Duplex as a birthday gift from his family.
 Hurt’s character was immediately captivated by the gift.

 The Longevity of Questar